protontypes/LibreSelery/README.md

 OpenSelery ...

-1. is configured based on the selery.yml file and runs as a Github Action on your project.
+1. is configured based on the selery.yml file and runs as a GitHub Action on your project.
-2. is triggered with every push on the main branch by the Github Action worflow file that is part of your project repository.
+2. is triggered with every push on the main branch by the GitHub Action worflow file that is part of your project repository.
-3. gathers contributor information about the target project via the Github and Libraries.io API.
+3. gathers contributor information about the target project via the GitHub and Libraries.io API.
 4. filters out contributors with a hidden email address in the github profile and below the minimum contribution limit.
 OpenSelery will not send emails to the git commit email addresses in order to avoid spam.
 5. creates custom funding distribution weights based on the contribution rating of various projects: Minimum contribution, activity, ...
 6. adds the weights to the combined weight used for different distribution splitting behaviors.
 7. distributes the funding between the contributors based on the selected split behavior.
 8. pays out cryptocurrency to the selected contributors' email addresses via the Coinbase API.
 Contributors without a Coinbase account will receive an email to claim the donation.
-9. generates automatically a dotation and transaction visualization website in your Github wiki.
+9. generates automatically a dotation and transaction visualization website in your GitHub wiki.

 <a href="https://asciinema.org/a/353518">